DFE-Digital/secure-by-design-docs/docs/policies/threat_intelligence_policy.md

 Supplier and third-party management teams are responsible for ensuring third party vendors and partners:

-- share threat intelligence that could impact the DfE’s security posture
+- share threat intelligence that could impact DfE’s security posture
-- take appropriate action on threat intelligence passed to them from the DfE
+- take appropriate action on threat intelligence passed to them from DfE

 ### Responsible Accountable Consulted Informed (RACI) matrix